Undergraduate Academic Programs / Departments / Courses

 Students accepted into the program, complete at least three 14-week paid work terms and three professional development courses.
 Credits earned through completion of work terms are counted as general electives.

-The Co-op option is available to full-time students in the Economics Major program.
-Applications to the Co-op Education Program are normally made after completion of the first year of study.
+The Co-operative option is available to full-time students in the Economics Major program.
+Applications to the Co-operative Education Program are normally made after completion of the first year of study.

 See the Co-operative Education Program section of the UPEI Academic Calendar for more information.